 Such as some types of oncological diseases, Misses Core, metabolic diseases, immunodeficiencies, autoimmune diseases, hemoglobinopathies (1) Moise K Jr. Umbilical cord stem cells.
 Obstet Gynecol.
 2005;106(6):1393-1407.

-Diseases currently in different phases of clinical trials with the use of Blood Stem Cells and Cord tissues (2) :
+Diseases currently in different phases of clinical trials with the use of Cord Stem Cells (2) :